IT assets can quickly become a serious liability if they aren’t properly processed at end-of-life.

 Staging materials helps lessen the risk

-Every old IT data device that is placed in an unsecured storage room is vulnerable to a data security possibility and responsibility for the company.
+Every old IT asset that is placed in an unsecured storage room is vulnerable to a data security possibility and responsibility for the company.
 Documents, reports, forms, email, and text messages can all contain highly sensitive trade, financial or personal information.
 Whether it is personal information from specific clients or business information such as phone numbers, address information and account numbers, it is important to keep such devices in secure storage.

 Staging IT devices in a secure place can lessen the risk of tampering and improper access while also providing proof of compliance.
 How can I reduce such risks?